 The GED® test is a widely used examination that demonstrates high school equivalency as well as college and career readiness.
 It includes the reading, writing, thinking, and problem-solving skills needed for postsecondary educational programs and for the world of work.
 This means that your high school equivalency diploma is not an end in itself—it is the springboard to more education, to better-paying jobs, and to more rewarding career paths.

-Take Four Subtests in Four Content Areas
+The GED has Four Subtests in Four Content Areas

 |Reasoning through Language Arts||2.5 hours (one 10-minute break)||Roughly 50–55 questions; includes 1 extended written response to reading passages; takes up to 45 minutes|